Where do I track my time?

 How do I invoice?

 Email your invoice to [email protected].
 No need to itemize things, a total is fine.
 We rely on approved (and locked) Harvest timesheets for details.
 Make sure each invoice only contains time spent during one month.
 If you are invoicing for work done in multiple months, please submit them as separate invoices (one for each month’s work).
 Please include a copy of your approved Harvest timesheet as a PDF attachment for the time period you are invoicing.
+You can generate this PDF in Harvest by going to “Reports” > “Detailed Time” and running a report for the time period for which you’re invoicing.

 How and when do I get paid?